-Although it may not quite reach the heights of some of his other works, director Wes Anderson (The Grand Budapest Hotel, Isle of Dogs, The Royal Tenenbaums) crafts another wonderful story with ‘Moonrise Kingdom’.
+Although it may not quite reach the heights of some of his other works, director Wes Anderson (The Royal Tenenbaums, Fantastic Mr. Fox, The Grand Budapest Hotel) crafts another wonderful story with ‘Moonrise Kingdom’.
 As throughout its tight runtime, the film is filled with plenty of heartfelt moments and mature humour all backed-up by an effective original score by Alexandre Desplat.
 Resulting in a very enjoyable comedy/drama, despite Anderson not utilizing his style to its best extent.

 On a small island off the coast of New England in the 1960s, a young boy-scout and the eldest daughter of unhappy household fall in love after a few weeks of back and forward letters.
 Soon inspiring them to run away together, leading various factions of the island to mobilize in search of them.

 The story itself is definitely one of the best aspects of: ‘Moonrise Kingdom’, as although the film is brimming with plenty of the usual Wes Anderson style.
 The film’s story is always so enjoyable to watch, as the film’s two protagonists carry the narrative with great comedic charm and an almost child-like innocence.
 The dialogue throughout the film is also very well-written, as every character is usually extremely specific about everything they say, leading to many quirky moments.